Project-MONAI/research-contributions/SkullRec/README.md

 1. Clone this repository
 2. Download the pre-processed dataset
 3. Move the dataset folders into the current directory of the repository
-4. Evaluate on the test set (or your own skull data pre-processed the same way as the dataset)
+4. Evaluate on the test set (or your own skull data pre-processed the same way as the dataset): python monaiSkull.py --phase test

 ### Reference